spacetelescope/jwst/docs/assign_wcs/source/reference_files.rst

 Reference files
 ===============

-This documents describes the reference files used by jwst_pipeline.assign_wcs starting with build 5.
+This documents describes the reference files used by jwst.assign_wcs starting with build 5.

 In general the basic WCS keywords are in the primary header and the distortion